There are plenty of local restaurants within walking-distance of the University. Check out this map for just a few options.

 5. Your card allows you to check out library books.

-For more information on how to use the University Card, please see the Auxiliary Services website.
+For more information on how to use the University Card, please see the Student Affairs website.

 Sometimes you can't make it to the Marketplace during regular hours, so the purpose of food debit is to allow students to supplement the meal plan with access to the food items available in Café 77, the Emporium (a convenience store in Elrod Commons), or the Briefstop at the Law School.
 Café 77 serves soups, prepared salads, and sandwiches.
 The Emporium carries drinks, ice cream, candy, gum, chips, cereals, soup, crackers and other snack items.